Options for Confidentially Disclosing Sexual Violence

 Anonymous Disclosure:

-You may also report a crime or other incident, including any type of sexual violence, by calling the College’s anonymous tip line at 845-574-4636.
+You may report a crime or other incident, including any type of sexual violence, by calling the College’s anonymous tip line at 845-574-4636.
 No information regarding the sender (such as name, phone number, location, etc.) will be collected when using this anonymous tip line.
 Please include the location (address of the incident), type of incident, date and time, description of the suspect(s), and any other important information.
 Do not use the anonymous tip line to report an emergency or a crime-in-progress.
 If an immediate response is needed, call 845-574-4911 or 911.

 The following Hotlines are for crisis intervention, resources and referrals and are not a reporting mechanism: